cert-ee/cuckoo3/docs/src/configuring/cuckoo.md

 ### qemu.yaml
 Location: `conf/machineries/qemu.yaml`

-This configuration handles QEMU VMs for Cuckoo.
+This configuration handles QEMU virtual machines for Cuckoo.

 - `interface` - this needs to match the interface that was created using `vmcloak-qemubridge` in [Configuring VMCloak](../installing/vmcloak.md#configuring-vmcloak){:target=_blank}